 a.
 A development that proposes to add a fourth (4th) lot,, dwelling unit, or use to an existing driveway may be required to upgrade the driveway to the road construction and design standards in this Section.

 b.
 A development proposing to add an access from any parcel, dwelling unit, or use to an existing non-complying private road or driveway may be required to upgrade the road or driveway to comply with the road construction and design standards in this Section.

-c.

 2. Existing Public Roads.
 A development proposing to add access to any parcel, dwelling unit, or use from a non-conforming public road shall not be responsible for road improvements unless required by the Development Review Board based on a traffic impact study according to (3) below.
 For Class 4 roads, the Development Review Board may require a memorandum of understanding between the applicant and the Town regarding year-round maintenance of the road.